mir-dataset-loaders/mirdata/docs/source/contributing.rst

             raise IOError("audio_path {} does not exist".format(audio_path))
         return librosa.load(audio_path, sr=None, mono=True)

-    # -- this function is not necessary unless you need very custom download logic
-    # -- If you need it, it must have this signature.
-    def _download(
-        save_dir, remotes, partial_download, info_message, force_overwrite, cleanup
-    ):
-        """Download the dataset.

-        Args:
-            save_dir (str):
-                The directory to download the data
-            remotes (dict or None):
-                A dictionary of RemoteFileMetadata tuples of data in zip format.
-                If None, there is no data to download partial_download (list or None):
-                A list of keys to partially download the remote objects of the download dict.
-                If None, all data is downloaded
-            info_message (str or None):
-                A string of info to print when this function is called.
-                If None, no string is printed.
-            force_overwrite (bool):
-                If True, existing files are overwritten by the downloaded files. cleanup (bool):
-                Whether to delete the zip/tar file after extracting.

-        """
-        # see download_utils.downloader for basic usage - if you only need to call downloader
-        # once, you do not need this function at all.
-        # only write a custom function if you need it!

     # -- Write any necessary loader functions for loading the dataset's data
     def load_annotation(annotation_path):